crazyants/custom-auth-site/README.md

 1) Download the repository from GitHub.

 2) Generate a binary release for the custom auth site.
 Within Visual Studio you can do this by opening the TODO solution file; creating a publish profile to publish files to disk; and running the publish command from within Visual Studio.
-This will generate a set of files that can be deployed to the IIS application root on the web server (which we will create shortly).
+This will generate a set of files that can be deployed to the IIS application root on the web server (which we will create later in these instructions).

 3) Create a new Application Pool named "AspNetCore".
 For the Managed Runtime setting choose "No managed runtime."
 For now we will leave the Application Pool to run under the ApplicationPoolIdenttiy virtual user.